AndreGregu/chap-core/README.md

 ## Manually writing custom evaluators
-Sometimes one would want to define some custom evaluation criteria.
-This is possible in CHAP using the previously discussed observation and prediction representation and the evaluator interface found in `evaluator.py`
+The Chap platform can be extended with new (custom) evaluation criteria that based on data in the previously discussed observation and prediction representation defines a new computation according to the evaluator interface found in `evaluator.py`

 ### The Evaluator interface
-For an evaluator to be CHAP-compatible, it needs to be a instance of the Evaluator abstract class.
+For an evaluator to be CHAP-compatible, it needs to implement the evaluate interface defined in the Evaluator abstract class.
 The abstract class consists of the following two methods:

-1. **evaluate**: A method which takes true values and predictions as arguments, and returns a representation of the model’s error.
+1. **evaluate**: A method which takes full datastructures for true values and predictions as arguments, and returns a representation of the model’s error.
+Note that the error data structure can be aggregated over regions or time (does not necessarily contain values for individual regions and time points of the data being evaluated).
 ```python
     def evaluate(self, all_truths: MultiLocationDiseaseTimeSeries, all_forecasts: MultiLocationForecast) -> MultiLocationErrorTimeSeries:
         pass
 ```

-2. **get_name**: A method which returns the name of the evaluator
+2. **get_name**: A method which returns the name of the evaluator (to be shown as a name for the defined metric).

 ```python
     def get_name(self) -> str: